What are the top ranked game design schools in the South?

 Course highlights for the 120 credit hour program include 3D Modeling, 3D Game Engine Design, Console Game Design, Graphics Programming, Object-Oriented Programming, Drawing, Technical Graphics, Topics in Multimedia, Digital Electronics, Digital Photography, Film Scoring, System Environments & Networks, and Artificial Intelligence.
 Students will also complete several seminar courses, including the Senior Seminar, as well as Independent Work, and an internship.

-Graduates of the BS Program at EKU have landed positions at Google, IBM, Lexmark, OpenText, and many others.
+Graduates of the BS Program at EKU have landed positions at Google, IBM, Lexmark, OpenText, and many other major companies.